Laguna1989/JamTemplateCpp/README.md

 If you use another package manager or want to install the dependencies yourself, you have to modify the paths in `CMakeLists.txt`.

-However as MacOS seems to be pretty picky with installed libraries and packaging an executable is a pain, it is highly recommended to use the Web build to show your game to your Mac friends.
+However, as MacOS seems to be pretty picky with installed libraries and packaging an executable is a pain, it is highly recommended using the Web build to show your game to your Mac friends.

 ## Cmake options